operator-playground-io/Istio-operator-tile/tutorials/grafana-instance-creation-tutorial.md

 ---
-title: Istio Instance Creation
+title: Istio service mesh Instance Creation
-description: Learn how to create instances of your Istio Operator
+description: Learn how to create instances of your Istio service mesh
 ---

-###  Create Istio Operator Instance.
+###  Create Istio service mesh

 **Step 1: First, create the yaml definition of the Custom Resource for Istio service mesh as below.**